MSc Aerial RoboticsFind a programme

 The programme comprises a number of core and optional units.
 During your second term, you will start working on a substantial piece of research work that will make up one third of your overall MSc.
 This will be working in partnership with one of our aerospace industry partners or aligned with one of our existing aerial robotics research projects.
 There are a wide range of different themes from which projects may be chosen, from advanced control through to bio-inspired technologies and commercial applications.

 An upper second-class honours degree in engineering, physics, mathematics or a related subject.
 Other disciplines will be considered on a case-by-case basis.
-Programming skills in C/C++, Java or Python are highly desirable.
+Programming skills in C/C++, Java or Python are mandatory.

 See international equivalent qualifications on the International Office website.